-4.2.4 The SFC of the main and auxiliary engines should be quoted from the approved NO_x Technical File and should be corrected to the value corresponding to the ISO standard reference conditions using the standard lower calorific value of the fuel oil (42,700kJ/kg), referring to ISO 15550:2002 and ISO 3046-1:2002.
-For the confirmation of the SFC, a copy of the approved NO_x Technical File and documented summary of the correction calculations should be submitted to the verifier.
-In case NO_x Technical File has not been approved at the time of the application for initial survey, the test reports provided by manufacturers should be used.
-In this case, at the time of the sea trial verification, a copy of the approved NO_x Technical File and documented summary of the correction calculations should be submitted to the verifier.
+4.2.4 The SFC of the main and auxiliary engines should be quoted from the approved NOx Technical File and should be corrected to the value corresponding to the ISO standard reference conditions using the standard lower calorific value of the fuel oil (42,700 kJ/kg), referring to ISO 15550:2002 and ISO 3046-1:2002.
+For the confirmation of the SFC, a copy of the approved NOx Technical File and a documented summary of the correction calculations should be submitted to the verifier.
+In cases where the NOx Technical File has not been approved at the time of the application for the initial survey, the test reports provided by manufacturers should be used.
+In this case, at the time of the sea trial verification, a copy of the approved NOx Technical File and a documented summary of the correction calculations should be submitted to the verifier.
+In the case that gas fuel is determined as primary fuel in accordance with paragraph 4.2.3 and that installed engine(s) have no approved NOx Technical File tested in gas mode, the SFC of gas mode should be submitted by the manufacturer and confirmed by the verifier.

-Note: SFC in the NO_x Technical File are the values of a parent engine, and the use of such value of SFC for the EEDI calculation for member engines may have the following technical issues for further consideration:
+Note: SFC in the NOx Technical File are the values of a parent engine, and the use of such values of SFC for the EEDI calculation for member engines may have the following technical issues for further consideration:

-- .1 The definition of "member engines" given in NO_x Technical File is broad and specification of engines belonging to the same group/family may vary; and - .2 The rate of NO_x emission of the parent engine is the highest in the group/family i.e. CO_2 emission, which is in the trade-off relationship with NO_x emission, can be lower than the other engines in the group/family.
+- .1 the definition of "member engines" given in the NOx Technical File is broad and the specification of engines belonging to the same group/family may vary; and - .2 the rate of NOx emission of the parent engine is the highest in the group/family i.e. CO2 emission, which is in the trade-off relationship with NOx emission, can be lower than the other engines in the group/family.

-4.2.5 For ships to which regulation 21 of MARPOL Annex VI applies, the power curves used for the preliminary verification at the design stage should be based on reliable results of tank test.
-A tank test for an individual ship may be omitted based on technical justifications such as availability of the results of tank tests for ships of the same type.
-In addition, omission of tank tests is acceptable for a ship for which sea trials will be carried under the condition as specified in paragraph 2.2 of the EEDI Calculation Guidelines, upon agreement of the shipowner and shipbuilder and with approval of the verifier.
-For ensuring the quality of tank tests, ITTC quality system should be taken into account.
-Model tank test should be witnessed by the verifier.
+4.2.5 For ships to which regulation 24 of MARPOL Annex VI applies, the power curves used for the preliminary verification at the design stage should be based on reliable results of tank tests.
+A tank test for an individual ship may be omitted based on technical justifications such as the availability of the results of tank tests for ships of the same type.
+In addition, the omission of tank tests is acceptable for a ship for which sea trials will be carried out under the condition as specified in paragraph 2.2.2 of the EEDI Calculation Guidelines, upon agreement of the shipowner and shipbuilder and with the approval of the verifier.
+To ensure the quality of tank tests, the ITTC quality system should be taken into account.
+Model tank tests should be witnessed by the verifier.